Senior Assistant Professor, Synthetic Biology

-Dr. Ghosh completed his Masters in Zoology from Banaras Hindu University and received his PhD degree from Jadavpur University (IICB, Kolkata).
-Subsequently, he joined BIT Mesra as Lecturer in Biotechnology.
-For his postdoctoral training, Dr. Ghosh worked at European Molecular Biology Laboratory, Heidelberg and McGill University on RNA transport and translation mechanisms in Drosophila.
-At University of Oxford, he demonstrated the use of CRISPR interference method to knock down long non-coding RNAs.
-Thereafter, he worked at the University of Cambridge on genome wide stress-dependent translation response in yeast using ribosome profiling.
-He is the recipient of Ramalingaswami re-entry fellowship of the Department of Biotechnology for the year 2016-2017.
+Dr. Ghosh completed his Masters in Zoology from Banaras Hindu University and received his PhD degree from Jadavpur University working at CSIR-IICB, Kolkata.
+Subsequently, he joined BIT Mesra as Lecturer in Department of Biotechnology.
+For his postdoctoral training, Dr. Ghosh worked at European Molecular Biology Laboratory, Germany, and McGill University, Canada, on intracellular RNA transport and translation control mechanisms during Drosophila development.
+Thereafter, he worked on the CRISPR-based gene editing technologies at the University of Oxford, UK, and demonstrated the use of CRISPR interference method to knock down long non-coding RNAs.
+He also worked at the Department of Biochemistry, University of Cambridge, UK, on genome-wide stress-dependent translation response in yeast using ribosome profiling method.
+He is the recipient of DBT-Ramalingaswami re-entry fellowship for the year 2016-2017.

-- PhD, Indian Institute of Chemical Biology (Jadavpur University), Kolkata
+- PhD, CSIR-Indian Institute of Chemical Biology (Jadavpur University), Kolkata

 - Postdoctoral training at EMBL Heidelberg, McGill University, University of Oxford and University of Cambridge

 - Lecturer, Birla Institute of Technology Mesra, Ranchi

 We are primarily interested in developing translatable technologies and products using synthetic biology approaches.
 We utilize latest genome editing technologies and DNA assembly methods to engineer microorganisms, mosquito and human cells.

 - Developing robust yeast gene expression system using synthetic promoters and gene editing technology